-For Neyder Fernandez, a native of Lowell and a product of its public schools, going to UMass Lowell seemed like the logical next step in his education.
+For Student Government Association President Neyder Fernandez, a native of Lowell and a product of its public schools, going to UMass Lowell seemed like the logical next step in his education.

-“I just felt like it was a natural fit, because the university blends so well with the city,” he says.
-“The price, the location, the people – a lot of my friends from high school are at UMass Lowell, so I felt like I would start off on a good footing because I’d already have a social circle here.”
+“I just felt like it was a natural fit,” he says.
+“The price, the location, the people – a lot of my friends from high school are at UMass Lowell, so I felt like I would start off on a good footing.”

-Although he applied other places, UMass Lowell offered another “bonus,” he says: the River Hawk Scholars Academy (RHSA), a supportive program for first-year, first-generation college students that uses a peer-to-peer mentoring approach.
+Although he applied to other colleges, UMass Lowell offered another “bonus,” he says: the River Hawk Scholars Academy (RHSA), a supportive program for first-generation college students that uses a peer-to-peer mentoring approach.

-Fernandez says he felt welcomed and supported in the RHSA, especially by his “peer leader,” Danelia Ramirez Aguilar, who understood some of the pressures of being a first-generation student.
+Fernandez says he felt welcomed and supported in the RHSA, especially by his “peer leader,” Danelia Ramirez Aguilar, who understood the family pressures of being a first-generation student and second-generation immigrant.

-“It was an opportunity to work on my first Senate campaign and I won a delegate seat to the state party convention,” he says.
-“So even though Kennedy lost, it was a real opportunity to learn about how the Democratic Party and elections work.”
+“It was an opportunity to work on my first Senate campaign, and I won a delegate seat to the state party convention,” he says.
+“It was a real opportunity to learn about how the Democratic Party and elections work.”